microsoft/dicom-server/docs/concepts/worklist.md

 A success response will have no payload.
 The `Location` and `Content-Location` response headers will contain a URI reference to the created Workitem.

-A failure response payload will contain a message describing the failures.
+A failure response payload will contain a message describing the failure.

 ## Search